muratk5n/thirdwave/en/README.md

 ---

-Gutfeld *from Fox News* beats bunch of late night shows..
+Gutfeld *from Fox News* is beating bunch of other late night shows..
 Stephen Gruyère, Fallon, Kimmel..?
-Wow.
+Beaten by a show at Fox News?

 ---